Paying for care

 - What if I need more information?

-- Your contribution towards the cost of services in the community is worked out using our Haringey Fairer Charging Policy (PDF, 90KB)
+Your contribution towards the cost of services in the community, including Personal Budgets, is worked out using The Care and Support (Charging and Assessment of Resources) Regulations 2014.

 If you are going into hospital you should immediately notify the Department for Work and Pensions (external link) and the council office that deals with your claims for Housing and Council Tax benefit.
 This is important to avoid overpayments as your benefit entitlement may have to be reassessed to take account of your hospital stay.